 On the univariate analysis, when we compared patients with major bleeding to patient with no bleeding, PLT nadir (OR xx p=0.09) , haemoglobin (hb) < 100 at the time of ibrutinib initiation (OR XX , p=0.027) and anticoagulation (ORxx, p=0.009) were the potential predictors of major bleeding.
 Comparing patients with major bleeding and patients with minor or no bleeding, PLT nadir (OR xx, p=0.045) , hb <100 (OR xx p=0.036) and anticoagulation (OR xx, p=0.06) were similarly the potential predictors for major bleeding.
 Grade 3 thrombocytopenia, defined as PLT nadir < 50 at any point during treatment with ibrutinib was not associated with increased risk of major bleeding (p=0.2).

 To confirm the significance of these variables, multivariate analysis was performed.
-When we compared patients with major bleeding to patients with no bleeding, PLT nadir (p=0.008) , hb< 100 (p=0.15) and anticoagulation (p=0.001) were confirmed to be the potential predictors of major bleeding.
-Similarly when comparing patients with Major bleeding and patient with minor or no bleeding, PLT nadir (OR xx p=0.005), hb <100 (ORxx, p=0.005) and anticoagulation (ORR, p=0.33) were the potential predictors of major bleeding.
+When we compared patients with major bleeding to patients with no bleeding, PLT nadir (p=0.008) and anticoagulation (p=0.001) were confirmed to be the potential predictors of major bleeding.
+When comparing patients with major bleeding and patient with minor or no bleeding, PLT nadir (OR xx p=0.005) and hb <100 (ORxx, p=0.005) were the potential predictors of major bleeding.

 Conclusions: Although not common, Ibrutinib is associated with increased risk of major and minor bleeding and identifying patients that are at higher risk of bleeding is essential.
 This retrospective Canadian study was done with the primary objective to assess the association between PLT count and major bleeding in patients on ibrutinib for treatment of CLL.
 In this analysis patients with major bleeding tend to have lower PLT counts compared to patients with minor or no bleeding, with mean PLT nadir of 73.3.
 However grade 3 thrombocytopenia (PLT nadir<50) was not associated with increased risk of major bleeding.
 Other important predictors of increased risk of bleeding while on ibrutinib includes concurrent anticoagulation and anemia (Hb <100).